HarvestMondello/Excel-sales-dashboard/README.md

 # Excel Sales Dashboard in Excel
-Excel coffee sales

 # Synopsis

-**Problem**: The company lacked a clear, consolidated view of orders, products, and profit trends to guide business decisions.
+**Problem**: The coffee company lacked a clear, consolidated view of orders, products, and profit trends to guide business decisions.

 **Solution**: An Excel dashboard was built using Power Query, PivotTables, and slicers to automate, aggregate, and visualize key metrics.